538 related texts · 3 related myths · Page 2 of 12

 A Roman emperor once told Rabban Gamliel: "Your God is a thief.
 He put Adam to sleep and stole one of his ribs."
 Before Rabban Gamliel could answer, his daughter interrupted.
 Accor...

-But sometimes the ancient texts offer us a glimpse behind the curtain, a little more color, a little more… well, human drama.
-Let's turn our attention to the Book of Jubilees.
-This...
+Sometimes the ancient texts offer us a glimpse behind the curtain, a little more color, a little more… well, human drama.
+This ancient Jewish text, considered apocryphal by some bu...

 Our tale begins in the Book of Jubilees, a text that expands on the stories we find in Genesis.
 It's a fascinating, sometimes controversial, work that offers a unique perspective o...